shpml/fundamentals/05_chapter/09_cheatsheet.md

 # Navigation and Layout Cheat Sheet

 #### Navigation Bar
-* a section on a web page with links to other pages or parts of a site.
-It can appear as a vertical, horizontal, or alternatively-styled block.
+* A section on a web page with links to other pages or parts of a site.
+It can appear as a vertical, horizontal, or alternatively styled block.

 #### Pseudo-class
-* a keyword added to selectors that indicates a particular condition of the element in which to apply CSS to the selected element.
-For example, :hover will apply a style when the user hovers over the element specified by the selector.
+* A keyword added to selectors that indicates a particular condition of the element in which to apply CSS styling.
+For example, :hover will apply a style when a user hovers over the element specified by the selector.

 #### Nav
 * A semantic element used to define a set of navigation links.
 `<nav></nav>`

 #### Clearfix
-* A technique in CSS to automatically clear after an element.
-It's generally used in column layouts where elements are floated.
-It involves giving the floated elements the class "clearfix" and creating a corresponding CSS rule for that class with the pseudo-class :after.
+* A technique in CSS used to automatically clear after an element.
+It's generally used in column layouts in which elements are floated.
+It involves giving the floated elements the class "clearfix," and creating a corresponding CSS rule for that class using the pseudo-class :after.

 ```CSS
 .clearfix:after {